Oil Gains on OPEC Cuts, Rising Demand

-Oil prices are poised to finish higher every day this week and have their best week since December as renewed optimism about falling supply and rising demand refuel a rally.
+Oil prices rose every day this week, their best since December, as renewed optimism about falling supply and rising demand refuel a rally.

 Continue Reading Below

+"There's a lot of bullish factors for sure out here," said John Macaluso, trader at Tyche Capital Advisors LLC, which oversees $8 million in assets.
+He advised caution, but added that "if [U.S. production] subsides a little bit, that would be something that could push us over the top."

-Light, sweet crude for September delivery recently gained 59 cents, or 1.2%, to $49.63 a barrel on the New York Mercantile Exchange.
-Brent, the global benchmark, gained 86 cents, or 1.7%, to $52.35 a barrel on ICE Futures Europe.
+Light, sweet crude for September delivery settled up 67 cents, or 1.4%, at $49.71 a barrel on the New York Mercantile Exchange.
+Brent crude, the global benchmark, gained $1.03, or 2%, to $52.52 a barrel on ICE Futures Europe.
+Both have had gains in 12 of the past 15 sessions, hitting their highest settlements since the last week of May.

-U.S. crude is up more than 8% for the week.
-That would be its best weekly gain since it rose more than 12% in the week ending Dec.
+U.S. crude gained 8.6% and Brent gained 9.3% for the week.
+That is their biggest weekly gain since the week ended Dec.
 2, when the Organization of the Petroleum Exporting Countries announced a deal that would eventually include Russia and other major exporters and aim to cut output by around 1.8 million barrels a day.

 While that deal seemingly failed to ease a glut for most of the year, there are signs that is changing.
 U.S. inventories have now fallen in 14 of the last 16 weeks, sometimes dramatically.
 Lower imports into the country have played a role, with Saudi Arabia intentionally lowering its shipments to the U.S. Imports from Saudi Arabia to the U.S. are now at a two-year low, down by about a third since January, data-tracking firm ClipperData said Friday morning.